 Will the May 1 enrollment deposit deadline be extended?

-At this time, the enrollment deposit for students admitted for the Fall 2021 semester remains May 1st.
+At this time, the enrollment deposit for students admitted for the Fall semester remains May 1st.
 If you need more time to decide or have specific concerns, please email your admissions counselor who will get back to you within 24 hours with your options.
-We want you to take your time to decide whether FUS is right for you, and we know this unprecedented time may cause your plans to change later than you would like.
+We want you to take your time to decide whether FUS is right for you.

-If I am offered admission to FUS and a travel ban prevents me from enrolling for Fall 2021, will I be able to change my enrollment term to Spring 2022?
+If I am offered admission to FUS and a travel ban prevents me from enrolling for Fall, will I be able to change my enrollment term to the next Spring?

 Yes.
 FUS is committed to having you join our community.
-If you have already been admitted, you may request a deferral to Spring 2022.
-We do encourage you to keep in contact with us, as we are still planning to move forward with our Fall 2021 semester.
+If you have already been admitted, you may request a deferral to Spring.
+We do encourage you to keep in contact with us.

 What is Franklin University Switzerland and the country of Switzerland doing to provide a safe environment for students, staff, and faculty?